Yevhen-Tkachenko-1/Software-Engineer-Portfolio/README.md

   This way, refactoring helped me several times to find an issue.
 - Writing documentation helps better understand what you've done, structurise gained knowledge and release memory.
-  Once important details are covered, you can forget about it and easily switch to the next task.
+  Once important details are covered, you can forget about it and easily switch to the next task.<br>
+  Documenting is also right step when you learn something new.
+  If you can describe point in you own _written_ words, you understand it.
 - Adjusting the video playback speed helps learn quickly.
   I like watching tutorials, but sometimes it's very detailed and takes much time.
   Advice is quite simple but helped me a lot.